tindandelion/carnd-advanced-lane-detection-p4/README.md

 ## Pipeline description

-As a general approach, I decided to split the pipeline into a series of steps, each doing a specific transformation of the input image and them, if provided, passing the result to the next stage in the processing pipeline.
+As a general approach, I decided to split the pipeline into a series of steps, each doing a specific transformation of the input image and then, if provided, passing the result to the next stage in the processing pipeline.
 This structure allowed me to work on the pipeline incrementally, adding more processing steps as the project progressed.

-The base class for a processing stage is `PipelineStage`, defined in cell #2.
+The base class for a processing stage is `PipelineStage`, defined in the cell `#2`.
 Other steps inherit from this class and override its `process()` method to do specific work on the input data.

 ### Camera calibration

-The camera was calibrated on the chessboard images, provided with the project.
+The camera was calibrated on the chessboard images, supplied with the project.
 The code for this step is provided in the cell #3.
 The class `CorrectDistortion` represents the pipeline stage that undistorts the input image and passes it along.